 What is a burn?

-A burn is caused by fire or heat and destroys the skin.
+A burn is caused by fire or heat and destroys the skin and sometimes the tissues under the skin.
 When skin is destroyed it cannot help the body to protect against infection, prevent loss of body fluid, make vitamin D, or control body temperature.

 How severe the burn is depends on: